 Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

-In March 2024, The document “Regulatory Guidance for Software Medical Devices – A Lifecycle Approach” whose third revision was issued by the Singapore Health Sciences Authority.
-The document is intended to cover software of all Risk Classifications, addressing regulatory requirements throughout the entire product life cycle.
-It specifically focuses on key software-related regulatory aspects including cybersecurity and requirements for Artificial Intelligence (AI) medical devices.
+whose third revision was issued by the Singapore Health Sciences Authority.
+The guideline is designed to cover software of all Risk Classifications, covering regulatory obligations throughout the entire product life cycle.
+It specifically focuses on key software-related regulatory aspects including cybersecurity and obligations for Artificial Intelligence (AI) medical devices.

 - Quality Management System (QMS) for software medical devices